 Glorious revolution – or a sordid little stitch-up?

 On November 5, 1688, William of Orange, landed in Devon with 15,000 armed men.
 James Stuart, King of England, Scotland and Ireland, mustered his own army to meet the Dutch invaders.
 But, instead of fighting the foe, large numbers of the English officer corps defected to the Dutch.
 The English Army disintegrated.
 James fled into exile in France and William and his English wife Mary (pictured below) were crowned joint monarchs.
-This was the “Glorious Revolution” of 1688 – and it is the subject of my novel Blood’s Revolution, which comes out in a week or so.
+This was the “Glorious Revolution” of 1688 – and it is the subject of my novel Blood’s Revolution.
 But was it really a revolution, I ask myself, or just a coup by a foreign prince with the connivance of the Establishment?

 James II and his illegal faith